cudoventures/cudos-builders/tools-bash/client/readme.md

 1. **PARAM_SOURCE_DIR:** A dir where repos were initially cloned during initial setup of the node, usually we use something like "/usr/cudos" <em>Example: PARAM_SOURCE_DIR="/usr/cudos"</em>
 1. **PARAM_MODE:** the name of the node that is going to be started.
 Possible values are: seed-node, sentry-node or validator-node. <em>Example: PARAM_MODE="sentry-node"</em>
 1. **PARAM_NETWORK:** The name of the network that node will be part of.
-Possible values are: testnet-public, testnet-private, dressrehearsal, local.
+Possible values are: testnet-public, testnet-private, mainnet, local.
 The later is used only for dev purposes. <em>Example: PARAM_NETWORK="testnet-public"</em>

 ## Init